eberban/eberban/books/tour/src/quotes.md

 ## Foreign quote [ZU]

-**zu** allow to quote anything such as foreign text or ungrammatical eberban text. **zu** is followed by a **single** arbitrary valid eberban word (no compounds or borrowing), which has the role of a delimiter.
+**zu** allows quoting anything such as foreign text or ungrammatical eberban text. **zu** is followed by a **single** arbitrary valid eberban word (no compounds or borrowing), which has the role of a delimiter.
 The quote ends when this word appear again with spaces before it.
 The delimiter word should not